ircv3/ircv3-specifications/extensions/sasl-3.1.md

     :server 903 <nick> :SASL authentication successful

-`904` aka `ERR_SASLFAIL` is sent when the SASL authentication fails because of invalid credentials or other errors not explicitly mentioned by other numerics.
+`904` aka `ERR_SASLFAIL` is sent when the SASL authentication fails because of invalid credentials or other errors, even if they're additionally sent by other numerics, and must be sent after all additional numerics.

     :server 904 <nick> :SASL authentication failed